How to get pregnant with endometriosis naturally: Tips and strategies

 The exact reason why endometriosis affects fertility is unclear, though healthcare professionals agree that it may be more difficult to conceive if endometriosis is severe.

-According to NCBI, women diagnosed with mild endometriosis have a lower probability of pregnancy over 3 years compared to women with unexplained infertility (36% vs. 55%, respectively).
+Can you have kids with endometriosis?
+According to NCBIwomen diagnosed with mild endometriosis have a lower probability of pregnancy over 3 years compared to women with unexplained infertility (36% vs. 55%, respectively).
 Further IVF studies found that women with more severe symptoms have poor ovarian reserve and low oocyte and embryo quality, which makes it harder for them to conceive.

 👉Find out more: If you ovulate in the morning can you get pregnant that night